 - Passive: This policy is being implemented in an effort to streamline our process.

 When writing fiction or nonfiction for recreational readers, using an interesting turn of phrase or literary device like alliteration makes reading a joy.
 But when readers have to have information quickly, don’t wax prophetic.
 Use the right tools to help you get to the point and improve your results.

 If you’d like to learn more about ways to whack wordiness and tune up your written communication skills, contact me.
-Or sign up for my Word Trippers Tips and have helpful tips delivered straight to your inbox.

 by Barbara McNichol